nayere6342/sep11-freedom-project/tool/learning-log.md

 	loadSprite("ghosty", "/sprites/ghosty.png")

 	// load() adds a Promise under kaboom's management, which affects loadProgress()
-	// Here we intentionally stall the loading by 1sec to see the loading screen load(new Promise((res) => {
+	// Here we intentionally stall the loading by 1 sec to see the loading screen load(new Promise((res) => {
 		// wait() won't work here because timers are not run during loading so we use setTimeout setTimeout(() => {